Vignesh-Bsm/fullthrottleReactTask/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### 'json-server --watch db.json --port 3001'
+ run the fake json server, which act as a mockAPI for the application using the above command and specific the port number based on the local system availability

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />